microsoft/online-experimentation-metric-collections/genai/README.md

 While any instrumentation provider that follows the OpenTelemetry GenAI semantic conventions will benefit from this metric collection, not every instrumentation library strictly adheres to the semantic conventions.
 Therefore, some of the metrics in this collection may require editing or marking as 'Inactive' for your application.

-Azure AI Tracing and OpenLLMetry Traceloop both have high alignment with the semantic conventions.
+[Azure AI Inference](https://learn.microsoft.com/en-us/azure/ai-studio/reference/reference-model-inference-api?tabs=python#inference-sdk-support) with [tracing via OpenTelemetry](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/ai/azure-ai-inference/README.md) and [Traceloop OpenLLMetry](https://www.traceloop.com/openllmetry) both have high alignment with the OpenTelemetry semantic conventions.

 >[!Warning]
-> This repository currently aligns with OTEL semantic convention `v1.28`.
+> This repository currently aligns with OTEL semantic convention `v1.27+`.
 The semantic conventions for GenAI are in active development and are marked as experimental.
 Therefore, there is risk in breaking changes to this metric collection due to either semantic conventions or GenAI instrumentation library updates.
 The Online Experimentation team will release updates to align to any major updates of the semantic conventions.
 Summary rules for deprecated OpenTelemetry semantic convention versions will be made available in the [`archive-summary-rules`](./archive-summary-rules/) directory.

 ## Prerequisites

 `TargetingId` must be added to the GenAI spans.
 Traceloop supports this by [association entity](https://www.traceloop.com/docs/openllmetry/tracing/association) onto Traceloop logs.
+Azure AI Inference supports this by [adding custom properties to spans](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-add-modify?tabs=aspnetcore#add-a-custom-property-to-a-span) which may require a custom span processor.
 The naming convention of the attribute must be one of:
 * `TargetingId`
 * `targeting_id`
 * `targetingid`